 There are other important contractual changes in the contract update including an increase to the global sum that practices receive per patient, and changes to vaccination and immunisation arrangements.
 Maternity medical services become an essential service with £12 million of new funding allocated for a universal 6–8-week health check for babies and new mothers.

-From April 2020, a new Investment and Impact Fund will act as incentive and reward for PCNs delivering objectives set out in the NHS long-term plan and updated GP contract.
-This will be worth £40.5 million in 2020/21 increasing to £300 million in 2023/24.
+Starting from October 2020, a new Investment and Impact Fund will act as incentive and reward for PCNs delivering objectives set out in the NHS long-term plan and updated GP contract.
+This will be worth £24.25 million in 2020/211 increasing to £300 million in 2023/24.
 The first round of indicators for 2020/21 will cover:

 - uptake of learning disability health checks